annabel82/PhileFamilyPlugin/README.md

 # PhileFamilyTwo

-### Continues on from quasipickle's original work on this plugin for an older version of Phile.
+### Continues on from quasipickle's original plugin..
-### Now updated to be compatible with the latest versions of Phile.
+### Now updated to be compatible with the latest version of Phile and adds the option to include current folder in the sibling list.

 A plugin for providing sibling and ancestor records to Phile themes.
 By default, Phile provides `{{ pages }}` to theme templates.
 This plugin adds `{{ siblings }}` and `{{ ancestors }}`